 My research focuses on developing case conceptualization driven contemporary cognitive behavioral interventions and assessments, particularly those focused on interpersonal problems.
 There are two main avenues of this line of research.
-First, I am working with colleagues to revise an alternative assessment approach to the current diagnostic system.
+First, I am working with collogue to revise an alternative assessment approach to the current diagnostic system.
 This approach roots the assessment in a cognitive behavioral paradigm and attempts to have the outcome of the assessment dictate the specific intervention for the individual who was assessed.
 Second, I am helping develop and roll out an interpersonal approach to contemporary and evidence-based cognitive behavioral therapy, Interpersonal Behavior Therapy (IBT).

 I was raised by an engineer and an artist.
 I have deep interest in bringing science

 to complex psychological issues that require a great deal of creativity.
 This has

 informed my research agenda in developing alternative classification systems to the